-Frenchic furniture wax can help you transform or seal your wooden furniture.
-Whether you want to protect, age or define your item, our versatile wax is up to the job.
+Frenchic furniture waxes can help you transform or seal your wooden and painted furniture.
+Whether you want to protect or get creative with your project, our versatile waxes are up to the job.

 Want to find out more?
 Watch our video or read on to find out how you can achieve your desired look, with helpful tips and tricks from our Brand Ambassador, Craig Phillips.

-Frenchic Furniture Wax is an easy to use, natural wax that is soft enough to be applied with a brush, yet durable enough to protect your furniture from potential knocks and scrapes.
-It is also certified child safe (EN 71:3).
+Frenchic Furniture Wax is an easy to use and soft enough to be applied with a brush, yet durable enough to protect your furniture from potential knocks and scrapes.
+It is also certified child safe (EN 71-3).

 Our Furniture Wax comes in four different colours depending on the effect you want to achieve.
-Our Clear Wax is ideal for transparent protection and won’t change the colour of traditional style chalk paints like the Original Artisan range and also for bare wood, while our Defining Wax adds depth to furniture by drawing out any definition in the wood.
+Our Clear Wax is perfect for your basic seal - it enriches and deepens the colour of traditional style chalk paints like the Original Artisan range and also for bare wood, while our Defining Wax adds depth to furniture by highlighting and defining any carved detailing, panelling or texture.

-The following application process is the same for each of the four waxes regardless of your desired result.
+The following application process is the same for each of the four waxes regardless of your desired effect:

 If you decide to paint your item, it’s best to apply a minimum of two coats and then leave it to dry completely before you move onto your chosen wax.
 For unpainted wood, ensure the surface is clean and dry - remove any previous varnish or coating completely to ensure even absorption and a uniform finish.

-After about a minute, gently wipe off the excess wax with some paper towel or a soft lint free cloth.
+Gently wipe off the excess wax with some paper towel or a soft lint free cloth.
 Be careful to leave the majority of the product in between the details and definition of the surface at this stage.
 Then leave the item to dry for 20-30 minutes.

 Next, you can move onto buffing.
 Take some clean paper towel or lint-free cloth and bunch it up to form a pad - you will need the surface of your pad to be smooth for best results.
-Then, using a circular motion, simply buff out the wax until you have achieved your desired effect.
+Then, using a circular motion, gently buff the waxed surface until you have achieved your desired effect.

 For more tips and tricks to inspire your own DIY projects, subscribe to our Youtube channel FrenchicTV.